-In 1922, a Norwegian immigrant named Erling Heisted came to Lebanon.
+In the fall of 1923, a Norwegian immigrant named Erling Heisted came to Lebanon, New Hampshire.
 His vision was that every child in Lebanon center should be within walking distance of a ski jump so everyone would have an outdoor activity in the snow.

 The city decided, in 1986, that it couldn't run the ski area any more, because of the phenomenal cost of employing full-time staff to run the lift, do the grooming, coordinate the ski program, and run the concession.

-With a generous endowment given by Carter Witherall, the Lebanon Outing Club agreed to operate the area, on the theory that there would be enough volunteers who love Storrs Hill to handle operations.
+With a generous endowment given by Carter Witherall, the Lebanon Outing Club (LOC) agreed to operate the area, on the theory that there would be enough volunteers who love Storrs Hill to handle operations.
 For the past 15 years, that partnership has worked.

 In 2002, the Olympic torch passed through the Upper Valley.
 Followed by a procession of 50 youth skiers down Storrs Hill, the torch was then carried off the 25-meter jump through the "Hoop of Fire."
 The event was witnessed by several thousand people.

 Over the years, Storrs Hill has become a center for race team training in the Upper Valley and also provides night skiing.
 This winter (2018-2019), we will be home to five high school racing teams: Lebanon, Hanover, Kimball Union Academy, Thetford Academy and Oxbow, as well as the LOC club team.

 Storrs Hill is the only year-round Nordic ski jumping training facility in New England; indeed, New Hampshire is the last remaining state in the country in which ski jumping is an inter-scholastic sport.
 Several Olympic jumpers have trained over the years on our 10-, 25-, and 50-meter jumps.